GridTools/gt4py/docs/functional/architecture/0012-GridTools_Cpp_OTF_Steps.md

 ### Monolithic Backend

-In the earlier, carthesian version of GT4Py backends started out as monoliths with just IR as input and executable program for output.
+In the earlier, Cartesian version of GT4Py backends started out as monoliths with just IR as input and executable program for output.

 * Advantages:
   - in some cases simpler to write